SK-Electronics-Consulting/kicad-coil-generators/README.md

 1. It will not check for manufacturability of the coil.
 However, you can do this in PCBNew.
 1. It will not check all conditions of if it will make a shape that's not plausible.
 Specifically, using a min-radius of 0 will cause issues with the vias.
-1. At it's current setup, it will only generate a 2 layer configuration.
-Using more than 2 layers will probably need a different topology.
 1. If setting the layers to an inner layer, the Footprint Wizard will not display correctly.
 This is a bug/limitation of KiCAD.
 Once it's exported, it will work correctly.
 One alternative to this is to generate the shape with F_Cu/B_Cu, and then do a text replacement after the fact.

 ## To dos

-1. TODO: Add the flux neutral coil generator from my other repo.
 1. TODO: Add different geometries of coils.
 1. TODO: Add an inductance calculator with verification data.